ZettaScaleLabs/zenoh-ffi-workspace/README.md

 # zenoh-ffi-workspace

-A technical crate providing the path to the workspace's Cargo.lock, which is necessary to correctly build the zenoh-ffi crate.
+A technical crate that provides the path to the workspace's Cargo.lock, which is necessary for correctly building the zenoh-ffi crate.

 ## Usage

-This crate allows zenoh-ffi to determine the path to the workspace's `Cargo.lock` file. zenoh-ffi needs it to correctly determine the size and alignment of so-called "opaque types": blind repr(C) structures equivalent to corresponding Rust ones.
+This crate allows zenoh-ffi to determine the path to the workspace's `Cargo.lock` file. zenoh-ffi needs this path to correctly determine the size and alignment of "opaque types": blind repr(C) structures equivalent to their corresponding Rust counterparts.
-Unfortunately, cargo doesn't allow dependent crates to know the path to the workspace where they're being built, so additional tweaks are necessary to pass this information to the zenoh-ffi crate.
+Unfortunately, Cargo doesn't allow dependent crates to know the path to the workspace where they're being built, so additional configuration is necessary to pass this information to the zenoh-ffi crate.

 ### Solution 1: Environment Variable